benjic/csci-git-seminar/README.md

-# csci-git-seminar
+# Version Control with Git

-A collection of artifacts from the spring 2015 git seminar at the University of Montana
+A collection of content related to a seminar on the nature and use of version control as defined with Git.
+This content was presented during the spring semester of 2015 at the University of Montana.

+## Build

+Content is written using markdown and compiled into revealjs slides to be served from the web.